Food & Drink

-The option for stainless steel on all of our bespoke items allows the unit to be used in clean room environments such as kitchens & food production lines.
+The option for stainless steel on all of our bespoke items allows the unit to be used in clean room environments such as food & drink manufacturing and pharmaceuticals.

 We understand that the food and drink industry faces unique challenges relating to hygiene, temperature, the type of loads handled and all manner of regulatory requirements.